PubHubs/PubHubs/.gitlab/merge_request_templates/merge-to-stable.md

   - [ ] You're merging from main into stable (and not from some feature branch.)
   - [ ] Review and update the [CHANGELOG](CHANGELOG.md) to reflect the state after the merge into stable.
+    - [ ] Scan through all changes in merge request to see if there is any issue.
   - [ ] Update dependencies, see #227
   - [ ] Check that CI/CD pipeline in main has completed without errors.
   - [ ] Please check that the following works on https://main.pubhubs.ihub.ru.nl/client :